The Old Tauntonians and Romsey Cricket Club was formed in 1998, an amalgamation of Old Tauntonians Cricket Club and Romsey Cricket Club.

-Match fees as decided at the Annual General meeting and published in the ensuing fixture card shall be paid, per match, to the respective team captains or person appointed by him.
-Players in default of two match fees will not be considered for selection or permitted to play for the club in any match until outstanding fees are paid in full.
-All playing members must complete a self declaration form.
+Match fees as decided at the Annual General meeting and published on the web site shall be paid, per match, to the respective team captains or person appointed by him.

 All club monies will be banked in an account held in the name of the Club.
 The Club Treasurer will be responsible for the finances of the Club.
 The Financial year of the Club will end on 30th September.
 Any cheques drawn against club funds should hold the signatures of the Treasurer plus up to two other Officers.